Life As a Conveyor Operator or Tender

 - Package Line Operator

-There were about 28,100 jobs for Conveyor Operator or Tender in 2016 (in the United States).
+In the United States, there were 28,100 jobs for Conveyor Operator or Tender in 2016.
 There is little to no growth in job opportunities for Conveyor Operator or Tender.
-Due to new job openings and attrition, there will be an average of 3,700 job openings in this field each year.
+There will be an estimated 3,700 positions for Conveyor Operator or Tender per year.